HPCToolkit/auditor-tests/README.md

 - A disabled auditor after an enabled auditor causes a SEGV.

 - La_objopen, link_map and dladdr disagree on key binaries.

+- La_objopen missing for “fake” objects in alternative namespaces